INTERNATIONAL TRADING RELATIONS

 Additional reading material can be found as links from the syllabus.

 Evaluation.
-Your performance in this course will be evaluated on the basis of weekly homework assignments and two examinations.
-Each examination will be worth 35% of your total score and your homeworks will be worth 30 percent of your total score.
+Your performance in this course will be evaluated on the basis of three examinations.
+Each examination will be worth 33.3% of your total score.
 All students that earn 90% or more of the available points will earn a grade in the A range.
 You must earn 60 percent of the available credit to pass the course.
 The grades between these two limits will be determined by the distribution of points in the class as a whole.

 Homework.
 Every chapter has a number of questions (usually 3) at the end of the chapter, and the online material has a number of computational or data-based exercies that can be done in a standard spreadheet program (e.g. Excel).
 You must complete these exercises.
 Homework is due in class on the day we begin the topic covered by the chapter in question.
 Late homework (i.e. later than the beginning of class) will not be accepted and will earn a grade of zero.
 I will, however, drop your lowest homework score.